Tasdingo17/practicum_7sem/task-0/Readme.md

 `doxygen Doxyfile`

-Will create html directory with documentation (open some html file)
+Will create docs/html directory with documentation (open some html file)

 Tests are built currently in build directory.
 You can recognize them with template "ClassName_test" (just run those files if you want)